foxitsoftware/FoxitPDFSDKForWeb-NextJS-Example/README.md

-# Integrating Foxit PDF SDK for Web with Next.js
+# Integrating Foxit PDF SDK for Web with Next.js (with app router)

 This is a minimal example project that demonstrates how to integrate the [Foxit PDF SDK for Web](https://developers.foxit.com/products/pdf-sdk/) into a Next.js application.
 The project was created using `create-next-app` and is designed to serve as a starting point for developers who want to add PDF viewing and annotation capabilities to their Next.js applications.